openbanking-dev/blog-contents/On-boarding your application to a bank.md

 # On-boarding your application to the bank

-*This article is part of a set of tutorial about Open Banking UK, although, they are all written to be read as a standalone article.
+*This article is part of a set of tutorial about Open Banking UK, although, they are all written to be ready as a standalone article.
 If you are interested in learning about Open Banking UK, you may want to start by our intro article.*

 In order to use the Open Banking APIs, you will need to register your application to each of the banks.
 We will see in this article how the on-boarding process with each bank works.